mes-amis/docs.monami.io/source/includes/_assessments.md

   )
 ```

-> A sucessful request returns an HTTP 201 Created status and JSON structured like this:
+> A successful request returns an HTTP 201 Created status and JSON structured like this:

 ```json
 {